yak1ex/Test-Kwalitee-Extra/README.md

     eval { require Test::Kwalitee::Extra; Test::Kwalitee::Extra->import(qw(!:optional)); };
     plan( skip_all => "Test::Kwalitee::Extra not installed: $@; skipping") if $@;

+    # Avoid network access
+    use Test::Kwalitee::Extra qw(!prereq_matches_use);
+    # or, when experimental enabled
+    use Test::Kwalitee::Extra qw(:experimental !prereq_matches_use !build_prereq_matches_use);

 # DESCRIPTION

 [CPANTS](http://cpants.cpanauthors.org/) checks Kwalitee indicators, which is not quality but automatically-measurable indicators how good your distribution is.
-[Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) calcluates Kwalitee but it is not directly applicable to your module test.
-CPAN has already had [Test::Kwalitee](http://search.cpan.org/perldoc?Test::Kwalitee) for the test module of Kwalitee.
-It is, however, impossible to calculate `prereq_matches_use` indicator, because dependent module [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) itself cannot calculate `prereq_matches_use` indicator.
-It is marked as `needs_db`, but only limited information is needed to calculate the indicator.
-This module calculate `prereq_matches_use` to query needed information to [MetaCPAN](https://metacpan.org/).
+[Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) calcluates Kwalitee but it is not directly applicable to your module test.
+CPAN has already had [Test::Kwalitee](https://metacpan.org/pod/Test::Kwalitee) for the test module of Kwalitee.
+It is, however, impossible to calculate `prereq_matches_use` indicator, because dependent module [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) itself cannot calculate `prereq_matches_use` indicator.
+It is marked as `needs_db` which means pre-calculated module database is necessary, but only limited information is needed to calculate the indicator.
+This module calculate `prereq_matches_use` to query needed information to [MetaCPAN site](https://metacpan.org/) online.

-For available indicators, see ["INDICATORS"](#INDICATORS) section.
+For available indicators, see ["INDICATORS"](#indicators) section.

 # OPTIONS

-You can specify including or excluding an indicator or a tag like [Exporter](http://search.cpan.org/perldoc?Exporter).
+You can specify including or excluding an indicator or a tag like [Exporter](https://metacpan.org/pod/Exporter).
 Valid tags are `core`, `optional` and `experimental`.
-For indicators, see [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse).
+For indicators, see [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse).

-Please NOTE that to specify tags are handled a bit differently from [Exporter](http://search.cpan.org/perldoc?Exporter).
+Please NOTE that to specify tags are handled a bit differently from [Exporter](https://metacpan.org/pod/Exporter).
 First, specifying an indicator is always superior to specifying tags, even though specifying an indicator is prior to specifying tags.

 For example,